 As you enter Sun Lakes-Dry Falls, you may feel like you’re on another planet.
 The park is surrounded by one of Washington’s most striking and historically significant landscapes.

 Dry Falls is a geological wonder of North America.
 Carved by Ice Age floods more than 13,000 years ago, the former waterfall was once four times the size of Niagara Falls.
 Today, the 400-foot-high, 3.5-mile-wide cliff overlooks a big sky and a landscape of deep gorges and dark, reflective lakes.
 The park is a notable site along the National Ice Age Floods Geologic Trail.

 The park also offers great recreation.
-Nothing beats the boat launch and social atmosphere of Park Lake, and shimmering Deep Lake presents a remote swimming, paddling and kayaking experience.
-The lure of Dry Falls Lake entices anglers to cast out for bass, perch and trout.
-Hiking trails wind through the scented, sage-dotted hills, to table-top cliffs with panoramic views.
+Nothing beats the boat launch and social atmosphere of Park Lake, and shimmering Deep Lake presents a remote paddling and kayaking experience.
+The lure of Dry Falls Lake entices anglers to cast out for trout.
+Hiking trails wind through the scented, sage-dotted hills to table-top cliffs with panoramic views.
 The park even offers nine-hole and miniature golf for visitors who equate a desert vacation with a good game on the green.

 Sun Lakes-Dry Falls State Park is a 4,027-acre camping park with 73,640 feet of freshwater shoreline at the foot of Dry Falls between Soap Lake and Coulee City.

 Discover Pass: A Discover Pass is required for vehicle access to state parks for day use.
 For more information about the Discover Pass and exemptions, please visit the Discover Pass web page.
 Automated pay station: This park is equipped with an automated pay station for visitors to purchase a one-day or annual Discover Pass and boat launch permit.